 Once registered you are no longer anonymous to us.
 We use the information we have collected about you in the following ways:

-a) Provide Our Services to You: We process, transfer and disclose your information in order to verify your identity, perform anti‐fraud and credit checks against you, decide whether to allow you to use this website, whether to go ahead with your application, open an account or grant your application and in case we have any queries.
+a) Provide Our Services to You: We process, transfer and disclose your information in order to verify your identity, perform anti‐fraud and credit checks on you, decide whether to allow you to use this website, whether to go ahead with your application, open an account or grant your application and otherwise onboard you as a customer, and in case we have any queries.

 If you have a savings account, we may also contact the bank of your Nominated Account to check that the payment has been received.